HAYASAKA-Ryosuke/CPU-using-MyHDL/README.md

-#fpga for CPU using the MyHDL
+#FPGA for CPU using the MyHDL

 #OverView
 This FPGA script is calculation using simple pipeline.